bpoplauschi/bpoplauschi.github.io/_posts/2025-04-08-Software-dev-book-recommendations.md

 Takeaways:
 - __Legacy code__ = __code without tests or with an unclear structure, regardeless of age__
 - Use the __recipes__ in the book to make __small safe changes that enable testability__
-- __Seams__ = places where you can alter behavior without modifying existing code directly - essential for introducing tests and making controlled changes
+- __Seam__ = place where you can alter behavior without modifying existing code directly - essential for introducing tests and making controlled changes
 - Write __Characterization Tests__ for legacy code which enable safe refactorings
+- __Sprout Method / Class__ - instead of modifying an existing method or class, you “sprout” a new one that safely holds new functionality
+- __Wrap Method / Class__: Wrapper around existing entity to intercept or adjust behavior without changing the original one
 - __Breaking Dependencies__ - see techniques for dealing with problematic dependencies (like _singletons_, _static methods_, or _global variables_) so that you can isolate and test the units in question.
 Often involves introducing interfaces or employing DI.
-- __Sprout Method / Class__ - instead of modifying an existing method or class heavily, you “sprout” a new one that safely holds new functionality
+- __Extract and Override Call__: Move direct dependency call (e.g., to a difficult API) into separate method that you can override in a subclass, avoiding the real dependency in tests.
+- __Extract Interface__: Split an existing class into an interface and an implementation; the interface can then be mocked or substituted as needed.
+- __Parameterize Constructor or Method__: Let the constructor / method accept external dependencies (instead of hard-coding them)
+- __Pull Up / Push Down Feature__: Move a field or method from derived classes into a base class when it is shared logic; move the other way to isolate specialized behavior
+- __Extract Method__: Pull out piece of logic from a larger method into a separate one

 # [Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software-ebook/dp/B00794TAUG)
 This book emphasizes structuring and implementing software around a deep understanding of the business domain, using a Ubiquitous Language and well-defined boundaries to create models that reflect real-world complexity effectively.